Eurocc-Italy/dl_tui/README.md

 Let's say you want to fetch a certain set of files from the database and run a Python analysis script on them.

 The Python script must have a `main` function, which will be what is actually run by the executable.
 This function should take a list as input, which will be populated by the interface with the paths of the files matching the SQL query.
 The function should also return a list as output, which contains the paths of the files which the user wants to save from the analysis.
-The interface will then take this list of paths, save the corresponding files (generated _in situ_ on HPC) in an archive which is uploaded to S3 and made available to the user for download via the API.
+The interface will then take this list of paths, save the corresponding files (generated _in situ_ on HPC) in an archive which is uploaded to the S3 bucket and made available to the user for download via the API.

 This is an example of a valid Python script to be passed to the interface, with a `main` function taking a list of paths as input and returning a list of paths as output.